michaelbaudino/addic7ed-ruby/README.md

 A Ruby API for [Addic7ed](http://www.addic7ed.com), the best TV subtitles community in the world.

-> :information_source: This is a Ruby wrapper only: if you're looking for the CLI tool, please see [addic7ed-cli](michaelbaudino/addic7ed-cli).
+> ℹ️ This is a Ruby wrapper only: if you're looking for the CLI tool, please see [addic7ed-cli](michaelbaudino/addic7ed-cli).

 ## Installation